 One of her quirks was that she would always hum to herself, and when my mom asked her about the tune, she said, "Oh, I didn't realize I was humming at all!"
 This sent my mother into a quiet panic, as she thought my grandmother was coming down with early dementia.

 When my grandmother was tucking me in during one of our sleepovers, I asked her what she hummed.
 "Oh, I just hum little tunes.
-You know, I'm aware that I'm humming - and I only do it to drive your mother crazy.
+You know, I'm know that I'm humming - and I only do it to drive your mother crazy.
 Let's keep this our little secret."

 1. Unconditional Love Mom